 CURRENT INFO Student services

 On this page the study services and study counselling efforts for the time we are all working and studying from home are presented.
-For the time being that is at least until 13.5.2020.
+Hanken follows the government's instructions, and for the time being we work and study from home at least until 31.7.2020.

 During the weeks that the students and staff study and work from home the study counselling for Helsinki students is offered electronically during our regular opening hours: Mon 13-15, Wednesday 9-11 and Thursday 14-16.